-I always sat in the front of the room.
+I used to always sit in the front of the room.

 The front was the power position.
-Where the talented people sat.
+Where the talented people lived.

-New school year, impossible project, new job anywhere, I boldly walked to the front.
-Convinced the world needed me and that I needed recognition.
+New school year, new job, I boldly walked to the front.
+Convinced the world needed me and certain I needed recognition.

 My notes were works of art, everything dotted and crossed.
 If someone wanted one, I gave them a dozen.
 Color-coded with a warm beverage on top.
-Every opportunity was a chance to show off my skills, how smart and organized I’d become.
+Every new challenge was a chance to show how smart and organized I’d become.

-I was on track to be a high powered attorney or one of those people that companies brought in to turn things around.
+I was on track to be a high-powered attorney or one of those people companies bring in to turn things around.
 A woman who only wore red lipstick.
-A brilliant woman, well read with fabulous hosiery and stare-worthy shoes.
+A brilliant woman, well-read with fabulous hosiery and stare-worthy shoes.

 Then I messed up.

 Left my pen in the notebook too long and made an ugly blot.
-Forgot to sort and filter.
-I developed a blister on my heel that slowed down my pace.
+I forgot to sort and filter.
+Developed a blister on my heel that slowed my pace, and people started talking.

-People started talking.
-I spilled something on my shirt and stood to scrub my stain.
+One day, I spilled something on my shirt and stood to scrub the stain.
 When I returned, my seat was gone.
 Taken by another up-and-comer.

 I raised my hand.
-It was unfair.
+This was totally unfair.
 But no one could hear me now.
 All the front seats were taken, the middle section, too.

-My feet grew tired standing in wait, so I took a spot in the back.
+Eventually, my feet tired from standing in wait, so I took a spot in the back.

 Everyone knew that was where the misfits dwelled.
 The girls who thought they could start a band and the guys who wrote poetry.